IKNL/v6-blueberry-installation-scripts/README.md

 sudo dnf install git -y
 ```

+It also requires an active internet connection.

 ### Installing

 To get started with these scripts, follow these steps:

 1. Clone this repository to your local machine: `git clone https://github.com/IKNL/v6-blueberry-installation-scripts.git`
 3. Navigate to the cloned repository: `cd vantage6-blueberry-installation-scripts`
-4. Run the `install-all.sh` script: `sudo ./install-all.sh`
+4. Run the `install-all.sh` script: `./install-all.sh`.
+This will install all the necessary components and configure them for you.

-### Details
+### Lifecycle management
-This scripts will install the following components:

-- Docker
-- Miniconda
-- vantage6-node

-It will configure a `conda` environment `vantage6` for the vantage6-node and install the necessary packages.
-Once the installation is complete, a vantage6-node will be configured.
-The script will prompt you to enter the following information:

-- `API_KEY`

-The script will create a new linux user `vantage6-node` that has no `sudo` privileges.

-* This user is used to connect to the host machine from the vantage6 node.
-This is required for the vantage6 node in order to be able to connect to the OMOP database which runs at the host machine.
-* A private/public key pair is generated for this user.
-The public key is added to the `authorized_keys`.
-* The private key of the `vantage6-node` user is mounted into the vantage6-node container.
+The `./install-all.sh` script is designed to run multiple times.
+You can also use it
+to update the vantage6 node to the latest version.
+It will not overwrite any configuration files except if you explicitly tell it to do so.

+You have the following scripts available to manage the vantage6 node:

+- `./start.sh` - Starts the vantage6 node
+- `./stop.sh` - Stops the vantage6 node
+- `./attach.sh` - View the logs of the vantage6 node if its running

 ## License